iotaledger/susee-streams-poc/README.md

 * *Tangle Proxy*<br>
   Running in the application server or as part of the initialization software at the energy provider

-These applications can be run in three shells in parallel so that the applications can react to new lorawan or tangle messages.
 Lorawan and other inter process communication is simulated using binary input and output files.
+The applications can be run in three shells in parallel so that the applications can react to new lorawan or tangle messages.
 Each transfered package will be written into a separate file.

 The services are characterized by following properties/aspects: